 Tooth decay and cavities are caused by bacteria eating away the outer protective layer (enamel) of a tooth.
-Help prevent tooth decay in young children by adopting these healthy habits.
+You can help prevent tooth decay in your child with these healthy habits.

 - Teach your child to brush and floss every day.

-Clean your baby's gums with a soft cloth or gauze pad to remove plaque before the first teeth come in.
 When your child's first teeth come in, clean the teeth with a soft toothbrush.
-If your child is younger than 3 years, ask your dentist if it's okay to use a rice-sized amount of fluoride toothpaste.
+If your child is younger than 3 years, ask the dentist about using a rice-sized amount of fluoride toothpaste.
 Use a pea-sized amount for children ages 3 to 6 years.
-Start flossing your child's teeth when the teeth touch each other.
+Help your child floss when their teeth touch each other.

 - Take good care of your own teeth and gums.

 Saliva contains bacteria that cause tooth decay.
 Keep your own teeth and mouth healthy so you are less likely to transfer these bacteria to your baby.
 Avoid sharing spoons and other utensils with your baby.
 Also, don't "clean" your baby's pacifier with your mouth.